 Unfortunately, few of us consider our personal roles in the standard rallying cry for just wages.
 Maybe we hope to limit our culpability by not really knowing, although using the defense of invincible ignorance remains a poor option for the committed Christian.

-So how does this affect just wages?
-Consider the supply chain and take the example from the earlier statement where a third world worker is paid fifty cents for a shirt that retails for twenty-five dollars.
+So, how does this affect just wages?
+Consider the supply chain, and take the example from the earlier statement where a Third World worker is paid 50 cents for a shirt that retails for $25.
 The worker’s wages don’t seem fair at first glance, or do they?
 Yes, the worker sewed the shirt.
 But when considering the total supply chain of providing a shirt for a customer, we could ask, who planted and harvested the cotton used to make the shirt?
 Or transported the cotton to the mill and had it woven and colored?
 Or designed the shirt’s pattern and purchased the sewing machines?
 Or wrapped and packaged the shirt?
 Or loaded packages on a boat or truck for shipment?
 Or built the distribution centers and retail stores where the shirt is eventually sold?
 Or performed the accounting functions to track the financial numbers?

 Did that single worker who sewed the shirt perform all these functions?
-No—the worker only contributed in one small part of the entire chain of events which supplied this shirt to the store.
-Maybe the fifty cents paid for sewing the shirt measures the true value of its contribution to the supply chain.
+No – the worker only contributed in one small part of the entire chain of events which supplied this shirt to the store.
+Maybe the 50 cents paid for sewing the shirt measures the true value of its contribution to the supply chain.

-The situation quickly gets more complicated, and expensive.
-If you raise everyone’s wages, the question isn’t whether the consumer’s willing to pay an extra dollar or two more, but rather, would the consumer be willing to pay fifteen or twenty dollars more for that same shirt?
+The situation quickly gets more complicated – and expensive.
+If you raise everyone’s wages, the question isn’t whether the consumer’s willing to pay an extra dollar or two more, but rather, would the consumer be willing to pay 15 or 20 dollars more for that same shirt?

-If you or I were in a store and saw two shirts of identical color, style, and quality sitting side by side, one priced at twenty-five dollars and the other at forty dollars, which would we buy?
+If you or I were in a store and saw two shirts of identical color, style, and quality sitting side by side, one priced at $25 and the other at $40, which would we buy?
 Most would probably choose the lower priced shirt.

 Businesses know this.
 Through market research and sales analysis companies know pretty well what their customers are willing to pay.
 Therefore they design supply chains to produce their products at a price customers are willing to pay, but which still allows a profit.
 When businesses are forced to decrease costs in the marketplace, productivity enhancements can only go so far before wages must be affected.
 Either wages can be decreased or else portions of the supply chain get outsourced to lower wage countries.

-Okay, this makes sense.
+OK, this makes sense.
 But still companies make a lot of money, don’t they?
 Why don’t they just use their profits and pay workers a little bit more?
 Shouldn’t companies follow the example of the vineyard owner in Matthew 20:1-20 and be more generous to their workers?
-Or as the late Stefan Cardinal Wyszynski commented,
+Or as the late Stefan Cardinal Wyszynski commented:

 Did the householder need these men?
 Obviously not: otherwise he would have employed them from the morning onwards and not put himself to the expense of paying a full day’s wage for barely an hour’s work.
 No, the householder is concerned about something quite different: that no one should live without work.

-Most people are surprised to learn that a large majority of businesses have profits of less than 7 percent.
-For example, we live in our business with after tax profits of 3—4 percent.
-Not great, but livable.
-All businesses are not profit ‘rich,’ and many are profit ‘poor;’ and this profit must be used judiciously for investment to survive long-term in the marketplace.
-Consider what Peter Drucker, one of the better management and business thinkers, states about profits, “the problem of any business is not the maximization of profit but the achievement of sufficient profit to cover the risks of economic activity and thus to avoid loss.”
+Most people are surprised to learn that a large majority of businesses have profits of less than seven percent.
+For example, we live in our business with after tax profits of three to four percent – not great, but livable.
+All businesses are not profit-rich, and many are profit-poor; and this profit must be used judiciously for investment to survive long-term in the marketplace.
+Consider what Peter Drucker, one of the better management and business thinkers, states about profits: “The problem of any business is not the maximization of profit but the achievement of sufficient profit to cover the risks of economic activity and thus to avoid loss.”

 Those same market forces on pricing and cost arise when discussing aspects of the minimum wage.
-For example, some cities have begun enacting living wage legislation requiring all contractors working for the city to pay their workers a minimum of ten to twelve dollars per hour.
+For example, some cities have begun enacting living wage legislation requiring all contractors working for the city to pay their workers a minimum of $10 to $12 an hour.
 Again, this sounds great at first glance.
-But as a taxpayer, i.e., the consumer, how much more are you willing to pay in new taxes each year to cover these wage increases, $100, $1,000, $5,000?
+But as a taxpayer, i.e., the consumer, how much more are you willing to pay in new taxes each year to cover these wage increases, $100, $1,000, or $5,000?
 The money must come from somewhere.
 Just like in a business, the costs of production get passed to the consumer, or the taxpayer in this case.

 These factors apply to just about everything we buy on a day-to-day basis.
 How much more would you be willing to pay for a Big Mac to support minimum wage increases?
 What about clothes or staples such as a gallon of milk and a loaf of bread?
 Would you be willing to pay 50 percent more, or even double the price, to support higher wages for workers?
 Just wages aren’t just a concern for businesses and governments, they’re directly influenced by decisions and desires of the consumer.